-3.10.2 Other cancers not known to be infection related
+3.10.2.
+Other Cancers Not Known to Be Infection Related

-There is consistent evidence of an up to 12-fold increase in conjunctival cancer in HIV-1-positive populations, primarily in African countries, based on a limited number of studies; ambient ultraviolet light has been postulated as a cofactor.
+There is consistent evidence of a 6 to 8-fold increase in conjunctival cancer in HIV-1-positive populations, primarily in African countries, based on a limited number of studies; ambient ultraviolet light has been postulated as a co-factor.
 There is also consistent evidence for an association with lung cancer based on numerous studies showing statistically significant increases of 1.5 to 6 in lung cancer.
 Smoking prevalence is higher within the HIV-1 population and explains part of the risk; however, studies controlling for smoking or modeling smoking have found a 2-fold increase suggesting that smoking does not explain all the excess risk.
 Statistically significant increased risks of non-melanoma skin cancers among HIV-1-infected individuals have also been reported in numerous cohort studies.
 A meta-analysis (Zhao et al. 2015) on six studies, published between 2003 and 2013, that collected data on cancer incidence through cancer registries to ensure unbiased comparisons of the incidence rates from the cohorts and the general population, found a risk estimate of 2.76 (95% CI = 2.55 to 2.98).

-4 Mechanistic and Other Relevant Data
+4. Mechanisms and Other Relevant Data

-It is clear that HIV-1-positive individuals are at an increased risk of developing cancer and that HIV-1 integrates its DNA into hundreds of sites in the host genome (Maldarelli et al. 2014, Borges et al. 2014, 2013, IARC 2012a).
-However, there is very little evidence that the transformed tumor cells harbor integrated HIV-1 proviruses, which generally rules out the known direct carcinogenic mechanism of insertional activation of proto-oncogenes (Borges et al. 2013, IARC 2012a, Craigie and Bushman 2012, IARC 1996).
+It is clear that HIV-1-positive individuals are at an increased risk of developing cancer and that HIV-1 integrates its DNA into hundreds of sites in the host genome (Borges et al. 2013; Borges et al. 2014; IARC 2012a; Maldarelli et al. 2014).
+However, there is very little evidence that the transformed tumor cells harbor integrated HIV-1 proviruses, which generally rules out the known direct carcinogenic mechanism of insertional activation of proto-oncogenes (Borges et al. 2013; Craigie and Bushman 2012; IARC 1996; 2012a).
 Furthermore, HIV-1 infection alone does not induce cell transformation, and none of its encoded proteins are directly oncogenic (IARC 2012a).
 Most cancers associated with HIV-1 are infection related; therefore, HIV-1-related immune dysregulation is an important factor.

-This section identifies some of the basic characteristics and risk factors associated with HIV-1-induced cancers (Section 4.1), reviews the experimental and biological evidence for the proposed modes of action and the evidence for cancer causation (Section 4.2), and provides a synthesis of the information (Section 4.3).
+This section identifies some of the basic characteristics and risk factors associated with HIV-1induced cancers (Section 4.1), reviews the experimental and biological evidence for the proposed modes of action and the evidence for cancer causation (Section 4.2), and provides a synthesis of the information (Section 4.3).

-4.1 Characteristics and risk factors
+4.1.
+Characteristics and Risk Factors